DevHomeYT/PiSite/README.md

 # PiSite
-Source code of the PiSite website
-//Let bake some Pi!
+Source code of the PiSite website.
+Let bake some Pi!